Dining etiquette guidelines

 - Take part in the dinner conversation, but avoid controversial topics like politics and religion.

-- Cut only enough food for the next mouthful.
+- As you eat from your plate, cut only enough food for the next mouthful.
 Eat in small bites and slowly.

-- When eating bread, tear off a small piece of bread, butter it, and eat that piece; then repeat.
+- When eating bread, tear off a single bite-sized piece of bread, butter it, and eat that piece; then repeat.
+Don't slather a whole section with butter.
+Polite dining is not about efficiency or speed.

 - When consuming soup, always move the spoon away from yourself.
 Bring the spoon to your mouth and drink the soup from the side edge of the spoon instead of putting the whole spoon in your mouth.
 And, of course, do not slurp.

 - When eating a salad, you may cut large pieces of lettuce with your fork and knife, one bite at a time.
-A word of caution:, don’t stab your tomatoes!
+If you cut a cherry tomato, be careful so it doesn't squirt you or others!
+Practice at home first.

 - When eating the main course, leave your plate positioned as it is presented to you.
-If you don’t care for something on your plate, discreetly push it to the side, but don’t play with it.
+If you don’t care for something on your plate, you can discreetly move it a half inch, but never off the plate, and don’t discuss your dislike of any food!

-- If you are not a coffee or hot tea drinker, turn your cup upside down on the saucer which indicates to the server you do not want those beverages.
+- If you do not want coffee or hot tea, turn your cup upside down on the saucer; that indicates to the server you do not want those beverages.

 - Be sure to thank your host before leaving and send a handwritten thank-you note the next day.